bwoody3142/FullCourtAnalytics/Documentation/User.md

 - There are currently two different accounts available a team account and an analyst account.
 - To access the team account enter: user@fca.com into the email box.
 Then enter any password you would like then hit Login.
 Then head to the Team section of this manual.
 - To access the analyst account enter: analyst@fca.com into the email box.
 Then enter any password you would like then hit Login.
 Then head to the Analyst section of this manual.
-- Depending on what email you put you will be sent to two different pages.
+- Depending on what email you put you will be sent to two different pages.<br>
 ![Navbar Icon](https://github.com/bwoody3142/FullCourtAnalytics/raw/master/AuxiliaryFiles/fcaLogin.PNG)<br>

 ## Team